TXF Export: What to Expect

 Reference: TurboTax: How do I import from the .txf file?

-H&R Block Desktop
+H&R Block Desktop (limited support)

-• Existing return: FileImport Financial InformationOther program that supports TXF.
+• Existing return: FileImport Financial InformationOther program that supports TXF

 • Cash donations